 Faces of CIS-NYC

-To celebrate our rich history throughout the year we will be releasing a series of stories and photos from CIS-NYC community members, clients, staff members, and supporters that capture the spirit of our work.
-Make sure to follow our Facebook, Twitter or Instagram so you don’t miss all of the beautiful stories!
-All of the photos and stories will be on display at our 20th Anniversary Heart of Cabrini Benefit Dinner.
+In celebration of two decades of service in 2019 we released a series of stories and photos from CIS-NYC community members, clients, staff members, and supporters that capture the spirit of our work.
 Click on each photo to see the full story.
 You can also read Mother Cabrini’s inspiring story here.

 You may have noticed that in some of the photos our community members are holding violets.
 When Mother Cabrini was young she would make paper boats, fill them with violets, and float them in a river near her home.
 She would imagine that the violets were missionaries going to help the poor and vulnerable.
 Today, violets serve as a special symbol and reminder of the missionary legacy she left to us.